 Seek medical attention the first time your child has a breath-holding incident.
 Your health professional will check to make sure that your child does not have a more serious condition.

-Also consult a doctor if your child:
+You should also consult a doctor if your child:

 - is younger than six months